devrimfidan/Learning_Python/README.md

-- [Python Official Documentation](https://docs.python.org/): The official Python documentation is a comprehensive resource for learning the language.
+:pill: - [Python Official Documentation](https://docs.python.org/): The official Python documentation is a comprehensive resource for learning the language.

-- [Python Developer](https://roadmap.sh/python) Step by step guide to becoming a Python developer in 2023
+:rocket: - [Python Developer](https://roadmap.sh/python) Step by step guide to becoming a Python developer in 2023

-- [Learn Python tracks](https://hyperskill.org/categories/1) Start your journey in development with Python by gaining a foundational understanding of the language's basics and main concepts.
+ :calendar: - [Learn Python tracks](https://hyperskill.org/categories/1) Start your journey in development with Python by gaining a foundational understanding of the language's basics and main concepts.

 - [Codecademy Python Course](https://www.codecademy.com/learn/learn-python-3): An interactive online course for learning Python.